simonbengtsson/jsPDF-AutoTable/README.md

     afterPageContent: function (data) {}
  };
 ```

+### Note on units
+Only pt are supported at this stage.
+The goal is to support all units supported by jspdf including mm and in but currently there is not timeplan for that.

 ### Styles
 Styles work similar to css and can be overriden by more specific styles.
 The overriding order is as follows: Default styles <- theme styles <- `styles` <- `headerStyles` and `bodyStyles` <- `alternateRowStyles` and `columnStyles`.
 It is also possible to override specific cell or row styles using for example the `createdCell` hook.
 Checkout the `Custom style` example for more information.